ilarsf/aarc_lts/for-learners/safety/self-rescue.md

   <p>{% include icon.html icon="fas fa-info-circle" type="info" %} <strong>Physical Impact Note:</strong> Capsize recovery may cause bruising on legs, hips, and torso.
 Consider wearing compression garments during practice, especially if you bruise easily.</p>
 </div>

-## Alternative Scenarios & Solutions

-<p>Not all rescue situations are the same.
-Here are solutions for different challenging scenarios you might encounter.</p>

 <div class="alert alert-warning" style="background-color: #fff3e0; border-left: 4px solid #ff9800; padding: 15px; margin: 20px 0; border-radius: 4px;">
   <p>{% include icon.html icon="fas fa-exclamation-circle" type="safety" alt="Warning" color="#ff9800" %} <strong>Important:</strong> There is no ladder on the dock.
 If you cannot re-enter your boat during a flip test, you will need to exit the water using the push/kick method described in "Exiting at the Dock" below.</p>
 </div>